ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

-It's like [Drv7Seg2x595](https://github.com/ErlingSigurdson/Drv7Seg2x595), but it uses GPIO-driven transistors instead of a second IC.
+It's like [Drv7Seg2x595](https://github.com/ErlingSigurdson/Drv7Seg2x595), but it uses 1 to 4 GPIO-driven transistors instead of a second IC.

 ## License